ChrisMenkhus/be-martian/README.md

 Be-Martian

-A webdesign experiement to learn how to animate html and svgs with css animate, framer motion, and on scroll.
+A webdesign experiement to learn how to animate html and svgs with css animate, ~~framer motion~~, and on scroll.
 Be-Martian is also an attempt at atomic design principles in React.

 1. build the atoms before the pages.
     • Header (be human)